 - Also near the entrance of Coba are stelae or stories carved into stone slabs and a replica Pok-a-Tok court, a game played by Mayans where a ball is tossed through a sideways hoop without using feet or hands .

 - About 10 minutes from Coba is Cenote Multum-Ha.
 A steep spiral staircase descends 26 feet below ground to reach the deep water cenote.
 A small hole in the ceiling and a light above the deck provide the only light source in the cavern.

 - The cenote can be accessed by stairs or jumping off a platform at the edge of a wooden deck above the water.
 2 ropes run across the cavern to assist swimmers; one underwater to stand on and one visible across the top of the water starting at the deck.
-Life jackets are available for use in the cenote.
-Showers, changing rooms, and restrooms are located above ground at the entrance of the cenote.
+Life jackets are available for use.
+Showers, changing rooms, and restrooms are located above ground at the entrance.

 Traditional Mayan Village